3 observations after Sixers lose final game before trade deadline to Heat

 With the logistics of Tuesday’s Sixers-Mavs deal not yet completed, Quentin Grimes was unavailable to make his Sixers debut.
 On Wednesday morning, the Sixers agreed to trade KJ Martin and two second-round draft picks to the Pistons.

-Trade news has been swirling constantly around Wells Fargo Center lately.
+Trade news has been swirling constantly around Philadelphia lately.
 During the second quarter of Sixers-Heat, ESPN’s Shams Charania reported Miami was finalizing a deal to send Jimmy Butler to the Warriors.

 News